Theme ‘light and sight’

 In general then ample daylight is beneficial to schoolchildren and the lack of it correspondingly unfavorable.
 We are not aware of such research specifically aimed at autistic children.
 On the one hand mechanisms are at play which work equally for everyone, on the other many autistic children are oversensitive to daylight.
 This is the reason for the above mentioned balanced recommendations.
 Specifically an oversupply of daylight may provoke avoidance which renders it counterproductive.

 Windows are, of course, essential in this context.
-There are few, if any, other subjects in building and design in which so many autistic characteristics are implicated as ‘windows’: imperfect Central Coherence, cognitive shifting and Theory of Mind, all come together here, along with low sensory tolerance to both light and temperature.
+There are few, if any, other subjects in building and design in which so many autistic characteristics are implicated as ‘windows’: imperfect Central Coherence, cognitive shifting and low sensory tolerance to both light and temperature.

 Henry gives several sources suggesting that a view on concrete and rooftops can be stressful and on nature beneficial.

 One of the residents of the Dr. Leo Kannerhuis who were interviewed about this subject summarized this issue quite well: ‘For many people with autism it’s quite unpleasant to be exposed to a low or glaring sun when inside.
 That’s why it would be smart if windows were placed strategically in a building, with possible blinds.
 Large windows on the south side are therefore rather awkward, if lessons or meetings take place there.
 A buildings mainly constructed out of glass should be discouraged.
 Moreover the surroundings can pull one’s attention to what happens outside…’